AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 You can sort connections by clicking each column header and sorting up or down.

-## View connection details
+## Connection Details page

-The new Connections Detail page gives you a very detailed view of the status of a connection.
+The new Connections Details page gives you a very detailed view of the status of a connection.

 It lets you: